-Customize the application
+Customize the application¶

-The application can be customized in the following manners: functionalities, UI metadata and data model extensions.
+The application can be customized in the following manners:

-The functionalities will be attached to the role and the theme, and the UI metadata will be attached to all the elements of the theme.
+and the UI metadata will be attached to all the elements of the theme.

-They should be configured in the vars file, in the admin_interface / available_functionalities or respectively available_metadata.
 It is a list of objects which have a name and a type.

 The type can be: